 Shoal Creek Wayfinding Project

-The Urban Trails Program and Shoal Creek Conservancy are coordinating to install wayfinding signage along the trail from Lady Bird Lake to 38th St. Eventually, wayfinding will continue north to Highway 183.
-Funded through the 2016 Mobility Bond, this project is anticipated for completion in Winter 2022.
+The Urban Trails Program and Shoal Creek Conservancy are coordinating to install wayfinding signage along the trail from Lady Bird Lake north to Highway 183.
+Funded through the 2016 Mobility Bond, this project is anticipated to begin in late 2022.

 Shoal Creek Conservancy has been closely coordinating with the City to improve wayfinding along Shoal Creek Trail, and the Conservancy outlined wayfinding as a key priority in their 2018 Vision to Action Plan.
 This project is being completed in coordination with the Austin Transportation Department’s Shoal Creek Boulevard project.